godaddy/godaddy-test-tools/README.md

 import testTools from 'godaddy-test-tools';
 import gulp from 'gulp';

-testTools(gulp, {
+module.exports = testTools(gulp, {
   // change any of the options listed below as needed });

 ```

-Running `gulp help` will show all the tasks and a description (if provided) for each of the tasks.
+Running `gulp --tasks` will show all the tasks and a description (if provided) for each of the tasks.

 ### Options